OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Land Views/Gene Level Views/OmicDataIntegrationViews.md

 ![CNVvsFPKM_png](../../images/CNVvsFPKM.png)

 This view shows a single chart, for each gene, comparing Gene Expression Ratio (Sample vs Universal Human Reference) vs Average Copy Number Log2 Ratio.
-By default, all sample types (tumor and normal) are shown, users could visualize a geneset (multiple genes), and choose grouping by Tumor Type, Sample ID, Sample Type, Disease, etc.
+By default, all sample types (tumor and normal) are shown, users could visualize a gene set (multiple genes), and choose grouping by Tumor Type, Sample ID, Sample Type, Disease, etc.

 ## Copy Number Variation (CNV) vs Microarray Expression

 Similar to the CNV vs RNA-Seq Expression view, when CNV and Microarray data is available for a gene, pairwise comparison of the two data points (y- and x-axis, respectively) can be done to see if there is a correlation between copy number and expression:

 ![CNVvsMicroarray](../../images/cnv_microarray.png)

 ## CNV Expression Ratio